b4its/keuangan-pintar/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## Keuangan Pintar
-Smart Finance app is designed to effectively manage your finances and predict the future health of your business, optimizing your business performance.

 ## License
 - The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).